 Gavilan College offers 1 General Radio and Television degree programs.
-It's a small, public, two-year college in a small suburb.
-In 2022, 6 General Radio and Television students graduated with students earning 6 Associate's degrees.
+It's a medium sized, public, two-year college in a outlying rural area.

 School | Average Tuition | Student Teacher Ratio | Enrolled Students | |